 - Pressure readings require constant monitoring to prevent system instability.

-- Flow rates need adjustment based on product quality requirements.
+- Flow rates need to be adjusted based on product quality requirements.

 - Operators document all parameter changes for process optimization and troubleshooting.